 From the start of the ART programme, the DTHF initiated an innovative adherence strategy called the Sizophila Project.
 Sizophila which means “We shall Survive” in Xhosa, was started to provide education and support for patients on TB and ART through the provision of individual counselling, group training sessions and home visits.

-This programme employs 7 facility counsellors and 18 adherence community care workers most of whom are undergoing HIV treatment themselves.
+This programme employs counsellors and community care workers most of whom are undergoing HIV treatment themselves.
 These lay workers are able to empathize with the fears and concerns of their patients and are living proof that the HIV and TB drugs do work.
 The Sizophila counsellors were recruited and initially trained by the DTHF Training Department to provide the following services: treatment readiness assessments, treatment preparedness education and treatment support though conducting home visits.

 The Sizophila model formed the basis of the adherence support system for the TB/ART integration project which was piloted at the Nyanga CHC.
 In 2011, this model was incorporated in the Western Cape policy document on Integrated TB/HIV Community Adherence Support.